jsiegenthaler/homebridge-airvisual-2/README.md

   * Format will be shown as *City > State > Country*

+  * State is optional.
+If no state exists, it can be omitted from the config.
+Example: city=moscow, country=russia

 * If both `latitude`, `longitude` and `city`, `state`, `country` are specified; the GPS coordinates will be used.

 ## Units